 I find potting mix alone isn’t sufficient for my indoor plants as water runs too quickly through the soil and they aren’t able to retain enough moisture to grow.
 One day I was speaking with a horticulturalist who suggested adding several other ingredients…

 Perlite is a lightweight volcanic glass that improves water retention, aeration and drainage.
 It feels a little bit like styrofoam and is best for keeping soil loose — meaning water can easily travel to the roots of your plant.
+Because well-draining indoor plant soil mix is essential to prevent roots rotting.

 When I’m growing or repotting plants that prefer dryer soil, such as cacti or succulents, I’ll generally increase the amount of perlite I use as it tends to drain water better than vermiculite.
 Just be aware that too much perlite can cause fluoride burn (brown tips on houseplants) so watch out for this and adjust your soil ratio to suit that plant’s needs.